Earthquake Insurance

 Christine Lacagnina has written thousands of insurance-based articles for TrustedChoice.com by authoring consumable, understandable content.

-Reviewed by Paul Martin
+Reviewed by Cara Carlone

 Updated

 Keeping your home or business safe means anticipating all disasters, even those caused by Mother Nature.
-But if you’re unsure of which natural disaster coverages are required, trying to establish the right combination of protections for your home or business can be confusing.
+But if you’re unsure of which natural disaster coverages are required, trying to establish the right combination of protection for your home or business can be confusing.
 You might not know whether to get additional coverages, like earthquake insurance.

 How Common Are Earthquakes?

-• Between 1974 and 2003, there were more than 21,000 earthquakes of magnitude 3.5 or greater recorded in the US.
+• Between 1974 and 2003, there were more than 21,000 earthquakes of magnitude 3.5 or greater recorded in the U.S.

 What Does Earthquake Insurance Cover?

 Earthquake insurance provides crucial protection for your home or business in the event of an earth movement disaster.
 These perils are not covered under standard homeowners insurance or business insurance policies, so additional coverage is required.
+While policies can vary, earthquake insurance typically includes coverage for the following:

 • Your home/business’s structure